Gamer2030a/A-series-of-math-games/README.md

-# A-series-of-math-games
+### A-series-of-math-games
-A series of math games is an app made with python
+A series of math games is a basic game made with python